 Supabase

-Supabase database can be used to store your app's core data, including user information, product information and price information.
+The Supabase database is used to store your app's core data, including key data such as user information, product information, and price information.
+Supabase also provides user authentication, supporting log-in methods like mailbox, Github, and Google to verify your users.

 Enter the Project's Project Settings, find Project Url, Anon Public Key, Service_role Secret Key.
-The Project subsequently requires these environment variables.
+These environment variables are required for the Project subsequently.

 2. Initialize Database